YingruWuGit/HiCKey/README.md

 # HiCKey

 This is the software HiCKey for detecting TAD boundaries and their hierarchical strucutre in HiC data.
 For the details of our methodology, please refer to ```Xing, H., Wu, Y., Zhang, M.Q. et al. Deciphering hierarchical organization of topologically associated domains through change-point testing.
 BMC Bioinformatics 22, 183 (2021)``` (https://rdcu.be/clEFG).
 It was compiled by Visual C++ and GNU C++14.
-It contains 1 header file: "HiCKey.h"; 2 source files: "HiCKey.cpp" and "main.cpp".
-The compiled application are "HiCKey.exe" for Windows and "hickey" for Linux.
+It contains 1 header file "HiCKey.h"; 2 source files "HiCKey.cpp" and "main.cpp".
+The compiled applications are "HiCKey.exe" for Windows and "hickey" for Linux.

 # R package